Star Wars: Rogue Squadron: Reception

 Some reviewers complained about aspects of the game's visuals; critics disliked the heavy reliance on distance fog.
-Another common criticism of the game was the lack of multiplayer modes.
+Another common criticism was the lack of multiplayer modes.
 GamePro's review called the omission a "serious, unforgivable sin"; Schneider believed that while adding these modes would have extended Rogue Squadron's replay value, the game was still enjoyable for its medal reward system and a large number of secrets and unlockables.